 Vietnam’s location next to China, Laos, and Cambodia, makes it well-placed for inclusion in overland routes through Asia.
-The landscapes are awesome, likewise the food… yet Vietnam was one of my least favourite countries I’ve visited – you can read why here.
+The landscapes are awesome, likewise the food… yet unfortunately Vietnam was probably the least enjoyable (and definitely the most stressful) country I’ve visited – you can read why here.

 How to travel to and from Vietnam overland

 Vietnam borders China, Laos, and Cambodia, with multiple road crossings along its long border as well as two rail crossings in the north with China.